3022-2/numberinfo/README.md

 LICENSE: This program is protected under MIT License, Respect it.

 A program written in python to bulk check the owners of generated US phone numbers.
+These numbers can be generated in two ways.
+  - generating to fill in trailing zeros.
+For example if the number is 1234567000, it will check 1234567001, 1234567002, 1234567003 and so on till it hits 1234567999.
-These numbers can be generated from a text file in the format 0000000000 or
+  - generating from a text file in the format 0000000000 in phonenumbers.txt.
+It will go through each number till it hits the last number on the list.